cgrace0044/quizmas/README.md

 - The game was thoroughly tested by friends and family to ensure that everything worked as intended including the following:
   - Questions were shuffled so that they don't appear in the same order.
   - Answers to each corresponding questions were shuffled.
-  - The game ends once 60 questions have been answered.
+  - The game ends once 20 questions have been answered.
   - The user can only select one answer to each question.
-  - The total correct and incorrect scores sum to 60 at the end of the game.
+  - The total correct and incorrect scores sum to 20 at the end of the game.
   - The next question is automatically displayed once the user has clicked an answer.
 There is a short timelag of two seconds.
   - Once the game is finished there is an opportunity to restart the game.
+  - Following feedback from users if the incorrect answer is selected the correct answer shows up as green and the incorrect as red.

 ### Browser Testing